TryGhost/Ghost/.github/CONTRIBUTING.md

 `master` on the main repository always contains the latest changes.
 This means that it is WIP for the next minor version and should NOT be considered stable.
 Stable versions are tagged using [semantic versioning](http://semver.org/).

 On your local repository, you should always work on a branch to make keeping up-to-date and submitting pull requests easier, but in most cases you should submit your pull requests to `master`.
 Where necessary, for example if multiple people are contributing on a large feature, or if a feature requires a database change, we make use of feature branches.
-If you are working on something which you feel needs to go into a feature branch, let Hannah know and she will create this for you.

 ### Commit Messages